Luhdo/Luhdo/README.md

    - I'm turning 20 this summer.
 - When Is Your Birthday?
   - it's July 16.
+- What's your major at university?
+  - Computer Engineering 👨‍💻
 - What's Your Favorite Music Genre?
   - R&B/Soul

 ---